quicwg/base-drafts/draft-ietf-quic-transport.md

 the full packet number.
 The full packet number is then reconstructed based on the number of significant bits present, the value of those bits, and the largest packet number received in a successfully authenticated packet.
-Recovering the full packet number is necessary to successfully remove packet protection.
+Recovering the full packet number is necessary to successfully complete the removal of packet protection.

 Once header protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next